 What to Know About Traction Alopecia

-In most cases, people that experience traction alopecia from braids may notice a receding hairline, and patches of hair loss on the frontal and temporal regions of the head.
+In most cases, people who experience traction alopecia from braids may notice a receding hairline and patches of hair loss on the frontal and temporal regions of the head.

-Read more about alopecia in black females, read our article, “African American Females Guide to Alopecia”.
+Read our article, “African American Females Guide to Alopecia”.

 Hair Loss Solutions for Braiding

-If you wear braids and want to avoid long-term hair loss, here are a few helpful hair styling tips:
+If you wear braids and want to prevent a receding hairline and long-term hair loss, here are a few helpful hair styling tips:

 Reduce the Tension of Your Braids

-Here’s some good news: you don’t have to stop wearing braided styles to avoid traction alopecia.
+Here’s some good news: you don’t have to stop wearing braided styles like cornrows and box braids to avoid traction alopecia.

-The tension and pulling of your hair when braided is what will ultimately contribute to your hair loss.
+When braided, the tension and pulling of your hair will ultimately contribute to your hair loss.
 So, if you reduce the tension, you reduce your risk of hair loss.

 Consider these tips when braiding your hair.

-• Instead of wearing tightly braided hair, loosen your braids, particularly around the edges (baby hairs) of your hairline.
+- Instead of wearing tightly braided hair, loosen your braids, particularly around your hairline’s edges (baby hairs).
 The hair on your edges is fragile and thus more susceptible to traction alopecia.

-• Avoid adding hair extensions to your braids.
-The added weight of extension increases the tension on your scalp.
+- Avoid adding hair extensions to your braids.
+The added weight of the extension increases the tension on your scalp.

 Treat Your Scalp